kouamdo/pepper_bare_bones/README.md

 Kernel from scratch for intel core 32 bits
 My goal is to make OS that will use in networking and telecommunications research.

-For now the moment, we are still in an initialization phase, ...
+For now, we are still at the initialisation steps, ...

 Aptitudes:
-- Simple boot sectors
+- Simples boot sectors (First stage and second stage)
 - Apic and IOAPIC
 - Pagination and segmentation functionnality
 - Memory Allocation